Starting with version 3.1, the QCAD source code is distributed under the open source license GPLv3 with exceptions to

 A QCAD C++ Libraries license gives you access to the source code of our proprietary plugins and script add-ons (QCAD Professional tools, Teigha DXF/DWG plugin) under the QCAD Libraries license agreement.
 Your own script classes might use and leverage functionality from our QCAD Professional scripts (e.g. through inheritance).

 DXF/DWG Support (Teigha)

-If you own a QCAD C++ Libraries license, you may alternatively use the plugin sources to compile the plugin with your own Teigha license.
+If you own a QCAD C++ Libraries license, you may alternatively use the plugin sources to compile the plugin against your own Teigha license.

 If you only need basic DXF support, you can also use the dxflib library which is a part of the QCAD C++ Libraries license as well as the open source version of QCAD.

 If your end product contains portions of QCAD Professional and you wish to distribute it, you have to purchase licenses from us for resale.
 In this case, you are becoming a reseller of QCAD Professional and purchase the number of licenses required from us with a reseller discount of typically about 5-25%, depending on the number of licenses distributed.